jeremy-denis/web/angular-presentation/README.md

 ### presentation object

 The directive take in parameter an object that match to the presentation.
-There are two concepts around the object :
+There are three concepts around the object :
  * the presentation : the object itself
  * the slide : an object that contain a list of string
+ * the item : slide show a list of item/string

 #### presentation object sample